espcaa/slack-tui/README.md

 ## How to get your magic string??

 For now the extension isn't published to the mozilla add-ons store (should be verified soon) so head over to the [extension repo](https://github.com/espcaa/slacktui-extension) and follow tthe instructions there!

+## Simple keybinds & tips

+To switch categories (channels, dms, notifications) use *shift+tab* To change the focused panel, use *tab*
+To change active channel/dm, switch to the sidebar panel and use arrows+enter to select the right one!

+## There's a bug aaaaa

+yeah. probably. :sob: